 Related: 9 postpartum undies that make the fourth trimester a little easier

 By the end of the first week, the lochia rubra will transition into lochia serosa, which consists of a lighter flow and lighter color.
 It’s usually light red or brownish-red instead of deep red.
 Lochia serosa lasts about two weeks, though this can vary—for some women this type of postpartum bleeding will last for just 10 days, while others may experience it for up to four weeks.

 After lochia serosa comes lochia alba.
 This is more like vaginal discharge than bleeding.
 It is yellowish-white in color and may last until around week six postpartum.

-Will I have postpartum bleeding after a Cesarean section?
+Will I have postpartum bleeding after a C-section?

-Many women are surprised to learn that they will still have vaginal bleeding after a Cesarean section, even if they did not experience any contractions.
-The blood comes from your uterus, which is healing where the placenta detached, recovering from surgery and healing from all those months of pregnancy.
+Many women are surprised to learn that they will still have vaginal bleeding after a C-section, even if they did not experience any contractions.
+To put it plainly, yes, you’ll still need to wear a postpartum diaper after a C-section birth.
+The blood comes from your uterus, which is healing the place where the placenta detached, as well as recovering from surgery and healing from all those months of pregnancy.

-So, your postpartum bleeding after a Cesarean birth will be much like the bleeding after a vaginal birth.
+Though other aspects of C-section recovery may differ from vaginal birth recovery, the postpartum bleeding after a C-section will be much like the bleeding after a vaginal birth.

 Can I use a tampon for postpartum bleeding?

 For the first months of postpartum, either pads or disposable or washable absorbent underwear are the best ways to manage postpartum bleeding.
 Tampons are not recommended.
 If you had a vaginal birth, your vagina is sensitive and healing, and tampons will impact that process.
 With either type of delivery, tampons can increase the risk of toxic shock syndrome.

 Our top picks to help manage postpartum bleeding